SDWebImage/SDWebImagePhotosPlugin/README.md

 ```

 #### Control Query Image Size
-The Photos taken by iPhone's Camera, its pixel size may be really large (4K+).
-So if you want to load large Photos Library assets for rendering, you'd better specify target size with a limited size (like you render imageView's size).
+Photos taken by the iPhone camera may have a really large pixel size (4K+).
+So, if you want to load large Photos Library assets for rendering, you should specify target size with a limited size (for example, the size of the imageView that you are loading into).

-By default, we query the target size matching the original image largest size (See: [PHImageManagerMaximumSize](https://developer.apple.com/documentation/photokit/phimagemanagermaximumsize?language=objc)), which may consume much memory on iOS device.
-There are also two built-in dynamic value `SDWebImagePhotosPixelSize/SDWebImagePhotosPointSize` which suitable for some cases.
+By default, we query the target size that matches the original image's largest size (see: [PHImageManagerMaximumSize](https://developer.apple.com/documentation/photokit/phimagemanagermaximumsize?language=objc)), which may consume too much memory on iOS devices.
+There are also two built-in dynamic values `SDWebImagePhotosPixelSize/SDWebImagePhotosPointSize` which are suitable for some cases.

 You can change the fetch image size by either using the `PHImageRequestOptions.sd_targetSize`, or [Thumbnail Decoding](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#thumbnail-decoding-550) via `.imageThumbnailPixelSize` context option.